julzaza/wildwitchherbs/categories/herbal-magic/index.md

 }
 </script>

-Step into **Herbal Magic & Materia Magica**, where the spiritual nature of plants meets centuries of occult tradition.
+Step into **Herbal Magic: Materia Magica**, where the spiritual nature of plants meets centuries of occult tradition.
 Discover magical correspondences, dream herbs, Artemisia rituals, plant spirits, incense blends, protective bundles, and herbal lore from across the world.

 ### Featured Posts